mandraga/SombreroBms/README.md

 - Monitoring from a portable computer using a serial communication over USB.
 - Passive balancing (possibility for a heavy duty version for first balancing use).
 - Undervoltage events count per battery + worst value recording.
+- Powered from the battery pack.
 - 10 to 18 batteries.

+You can follow the development on www.sombrerobms.com